-(f) [0 Pts] Which of the following two groups are you a fan of?
-If both, select your favorite between the two.

-O BTS.

-O Blackpink.

-O Neither.

-- (g) [3 Pts] Note for the next few subparts: - We define a majority of a group as more than half of that group. - Recall the definition of a binomial probability: If we draw at random with replacement n times, from a population in which a proportion p of the individuals are called "successes" (and the remaining 1-p are "failures"), then the probability of k successes (and hence, n-k failures) is that a majority of the sample is comprised of BTS fans?
-Please pression; there is no need to fully calculate it out. leave your answer as an ex-
+- (f) [0 Pts] Which of the following two groups are you a fan of?
+If both, select your favorite between the two. - BTS. - O Blackpink. - $\bigcirc$ Neither. - (g) [3 Pts] Note for the next few subparts: - We define a majority of a group as more than half of that group. - Recall the definition of a binomial probability: If we draw at random with replacement n times, from a population in which a proportion p of the individuals are called "successes" (and the remaining 1 p are "failures"), then the probability of k successes (and hence, n k failures) is that a majority of the sample is comprised of BTS fans?
+Please leave your answer as an expression; there is no need to fully calculate it out.